 Numbers of registered learners on research programmes at NFQ Level 9 and Level 10 have increased dramatically in recent years.
 In addition a number of taught level 9 programmes have been developed out of the research CORES and programme development has been informed by the research focus of the CORE and the lead academic department or school.
 Programmes include taught Masters programmes in:

 - Interaction Design

 - Built Environment

 - Digital Media and Marketing

 - Sports Performance Analysis and Strength and Conditioning

 - Applied Research and Innovation

 SETU has invested €8 million in research infrastructure and supports.
 In addition, Research CORES have attracted a further €8 million in external funding from Framework programmes, EI programmes and Research Council programmes.

 Strategy & Support

-IT Carlow’s research strategy and its support infrastructure serves to align research activities with national and international priorities.
+SETU’s research strategy and its support infrastructure serves to align research activities with national and international priorities.
 The focus is primarily but not exclusively on applied, problem-oriented research and social and technological development and innovation.
-This will enable scaling and continued growth and will contribute to the wider teaching and learning and regional engagement agenda of IT Carlow.
+This will enable scaling and continued growth and will contribute to the wider teaching and learning and regional engagement agenda of SETU.